 - For more information, see inspections.

-The Agency is responsible for implementing the EU telematics programme.
+The EMA is responsible for implementing the EU telematics programme.
 EU telematics are a central set of pan-European systems and databases whose use is limited only by legal or confidentiality requirements.

 The telematics systems exchange information with the systems of external stakeholders and European regulatory authorities, helping to provide high-quality information on medicines to the general public and support the monitoring of the post-authorisation benefit-risk balance of medicines in the EU.

 The Agency plays a role in stimulating innovation and research in the pharmaceutical sector:

 - it gives scientific advice to companies on the development of new medicines;

 - it publishes guidelines on the requirements for the quality, safety and efficacy testing of medicines;